top of page

 1. Valid Passport

 Applicants must hold a valid passport with at least six months of remaining validity at the time of application.
 Additionally, there should be sufficient blank pages for visa stamps.
+This needs to be a good quality scan, and not a photo of your passport.

 2. Proof of Investment